eaobservatory/hedwig/doc/user/calculation_jcmt_het.rst

     to the limited "chop" distance".

   Position switching
-    Spends approximately 50% of the time
+    The whole telescope moves between the source and offset position.
-    on an off-source reference position but will generally produce flat baselines.
+    Will generally produce flat baselines.

   Frequency switching
-    Is much more efficient, spending close to
+    The observing frequency alternates during the observation so there is no need for a separate "off" position.
-    100% of the time on source but will produce wavy baselines that will not be suitable when wide lines are being observed.
+    This can produce wavy baselines that will not be suitable when wide lines are being observed.
     *Frequency switching is not currently supported by this calculator.*